polyapi/poly-glide-template-js/README.md

 # poly-glide-template-js

-This is a template project to demonstrate how to integrate with PolyAPI in a git-centric typescript workflow.
+This is a template project to demonstrate how to integrate with PolyAPI in a git-centric TypeScript workflow.

 ## Prerequisites